 In Matilda's Canada campaign, her ads show product prices in CAD, with USD listed secondarily.
 These converted prices help potential customers in Canada understand the product and price in their own, familiar currency.
 When a user clicks an ad, they see Matilda's landing page with the price in USD and can complete the checkout process clearly informed about the cost in their own currency.

 Policy and requirements

-Since users see your ads with a different currency from their own, they may assume that they're making purchases from a merchant in a different country.
-To make sure that the experience is consistent, you must follow the price and tax requirements of the country that the currency in your product data is native to.
+Since users see your ads with a different currency than their own, they may assume that they’re making purchases from merchant in different country.
+To make sure the experience is consistent, you must follow the price and tax requirements of the country that the currency in your product data is native to.